Jrobles70/SkyTouch-Do-Not-Rent/README.txt

 How do I use this?
 ------------------
 This program is very simple to use as it requires the user to do nothing different than normal.
-The program is set up to run in the background as you are making a new reservation.
+The program is setup to run in the background as you are making a new reservation.
 It will call the program once you have moved on to the Address one input box.
 It does not matter if you tab over or click on it both will work.
 Also it will work with either upper or lower